Bayesian Inference for Diffusion Processes: Using Higher-Order Approximations for Transition Densities: Bayesian data augmentation for the parameter estimation of diffusions

-The challenging part of the path update step is the question of how to propose new points.
-The simplest approach uses the (approximated) transition density to propose a new point by conditioning only on the point to the left of it.
-We call this proposal method the \textbf{left-conditioned proposal (LC)} and illustrate it in Figure~\ref{fig:lc}.
+The challenging aspect of the path update step involves determining how to propose new points.
+The simplest approach uses the (approximated) transition density to propose a new point by conditioning only on the point to the left of the new point.
+We call this proposal method the \textbf{left-conditioned proposal} and illustrate it in Figure~\ref{fig:lc}.
 The proposal density of an entire path segment is simply the product